-Mazda only really has one seven seater currently available to purchase in the UK, however the CX9 crossover SUV is set to debut towards late 2013.
-Perhaps not thought as a traditional family car manufacturer, the Mazda 5 does leave a fair bit to be desired in comparison to those offered by other 7 seat vehicles such as the VW Touran or BMW X5.
+Mazda currently only has one seven-seater available in the UK; however, the CX9 crossover SUV is set to debut in late 2013.
+Perhaps not thought of as a traditional family car manufacturer, the Mazda 5 does leave a fair bit to be desired in comparison to those offered by other 7-seat vehicles such as the VW Touran or BMW X5.

 The Mazda 5

-Most customers would opt for the 1.6 litre diesel that offers a very impressive fuel economy of 54mpg and doesn’t feel underpowered despite being 1.6l.
-The rather underwhelming 2l petrol engine still offers a reasonable 41mpg.
+Most customers would opt for the 1.6-liter diesel, which offers a very impressive fuel economy of 54 mpg and doesn’t feel underpowered despite being 1.6 liters.
+The rather underwhelming 2-liter petrol engine still offers a reasonable 41 mpg.

-The 7 seat Mazda 5 does offer a comprehensive set of gadgets and gizmos, such as climate control, reversing camera, cruise control, a built-in touch-screen sat nav system, Bluetooth and much more.
+The 7-seat Mazda 5 does offer a comprehensive set of gadgets and gizmos, such as climate control, a reversing camera, cruise control, a built-in touch-screen satellite navigation system, Bluetooth, and much more.

-It offers a comprehensive safety package including everything a modern car should feature (eg: side and curtain airbags, stability programmes etc..) and has a built-in immobiliser and alarm.
+It offers a comprehensive safety package that includes everything a modern car should feature (e.g., side and curtain airbags, stability programs, etc..) and has a built-in immobilizer and alarm.

-The starting price for a new car would be around £20k, and is quite a bit cheaper than other 7 seater family cars on the market.
-Despite this, it is still expensive considering the level of practicality that this model offers, and other manufacturers would arguably offer better value for money.
+The starting price for a new car would be around £20k, which is quite a bit cheaper than other 7-seater family cars on the market.
+Even so, it is still expensive for how useful this model is, and other brands might be a better deal.

 The 7 Seat Mazda CX9 SUV

 It has stylish looks that set it apart from some other more mundane people carriers, and it also offers great sporty handling typical of most of Mazda’s offerings and is said to be fun to drive.
-The standard model comes equipped with normal 2 wheel drive from the front wheels, however it also has a 4×4, 4 wheel drive option if you’re wanting a bit more versatility.
-As to what engine variants will be presented remains to be seen.
+The standard model has a standard 2-wheel drive from the front wheels, but it also has 44 and 4-wheel drive options if you want a little more versatility.
+As to what engine variants will be presented, that remains to be seen.

-In terms of price and fuel economy we won’t be able to provide an estimate until the launch of the car later in the year, however as you would expect Mazda to only improve on its previous offerings, we expect it to have both a high MPG, but also a higher price tag as it is in essence an upgraded Mazda 5.
+In terms of price and fuel economy, we won’t be able to provide an estimate until the launch of the car later in the year; however, as you would expect Mazda to only improve on its previous offerings, we expect it to have both a high MPG and a higher price tag as it is, in essence, an upgraded Mazda 5.

-Mazda has clearly seen the opportunity in providing vehicles for the 7 seat family car market, however it does seem as though it is a ‘work in progress’.
-The much improved CX9 SUV should be quite exciting for Mazda, and may see quite a high demand in the UK from the family car market.
-Perhaps this could be the model that kickstarts its ‘sporty and stylish people carrier’ theme, who knows..
+Mazda has clearly seen the opportunity in providing vehicles for the 7-seat family car market, however, it does seem as though it is “a work in progress.”
+The much improved CX9 SUV should be quite exciting for Mazda, and it may see a lot of demand from the family car market in the UK.
+Perhaps this could be the model that kickstarts its “sporty and stylish people carrier” theme; who knows?